 Biological processes such as microalgal growth, photosynthesis, carbon dioxide fixation etc., are highly dependent on the intensity of light (57, 58).
 In Calvin-Benson cycle, the enzyme RuBisCo (1,5 Bisphosphate Carboxylase Oxygenase) fixes the CO2 by using the ATP (Adenosine triphosphate) and NADPH (Nicotinamide adenine dinucleotide phosphate) which are produced in the light reactions during photosynthesis.
 High light intensity produces high reactive oxygen species which can cause abnormal physiological reactions due to oxidative stress, while in low light intensity CO2 fixation and biomass concentration are low (59).
 For the dispensation of different dissolved inorganic spe-These high reactive oxygen species cause the decline of CO2 cies (CO2, HCO3-,CO32-), the pH is regulated on the chemical during photosynthesis because it affects the essential pro- level.
 It was reported that pH is an extensive factor that point emissions and low concentrations of CO2 cannot be light helps them to carry out the usual metabolic reactions captured (46, 47).
 Besides physical and chemical CCS, there and physiological processes (60).
-Different species have is a biological route that capture CO_2 through natural sinks. different photo acclimation periods (61, 62).
-One of the Biological capture methods includes; i) forestation; affor- main factors for the cultivation of microalgae is light.
-It can estation, reforestation, and the farming of crops and live- be both natural and artificial.
-Light sources such as lightstock (38, 48). (ii) ocean fertilization; fertilizing oceans with emitting diodes, AllGaP II (Alluminium Indicum Gallium ide uptake by the phytoplanktons (49) and (iii) microalgae rescent, incandescent etc. can also be used, out of which usage of AllnGaP II and Light-emitting diodes are efficient and Cost-effective (63).
+Different species have is a biological route that capture $CO_2$ through natural sinks. different photo acclimation periods (61, 62).
+One of the usage of AllnGaP II and Light-emitting diodes are efficient and Cost-effective (63).
 Recent studies have found new sources of illumination and controlling the intensity of light which includes; (i) illumination with selected wavelengths of light, (ii) use of dye compounds which helps to lower the energy of photons, and (iii) light filters such as nanoparticles and fluorescent paints (64).
 Research on the cultivation of microalgae have been carried out using artificial light under controlled conditions as well as large scale outdoor cultivation using solar light, both depending on the location, climate, season and circadian cycle (65).
 To The exposure to light can be both continuous or with interrupted photoperiods.
 A successful cultivation system is a system that produces high biomass along with high cell concentrations which causes different gradients of light in the medium and the cells are exposed to different light intensities which in turn helps to minimize the cost of production (66, 67).
 To achieve a decent amount of CO2 fixation, the cells should be exposed to a certain period of dark-light cycles with a ratio of 18:6 or 12:12 cyclic patterns (64).
 The algal growth and its ability to fix CO2 is affected by either the light intensity or through the light-dark cycle (58).